bgauslin/eleventy/src/content/ten/scenes/scene-26.md

 Around him are necessities and pleasures for mind and body.
 Between this image and the next frame inward, the size of the image would for once match the size of what it represents.

-“Of all things man is the measure,” wrote Protagoras the Sophist.
+“Of all things, man is the measure,” wrote Protagoras the Sophist.